ionelmc/python-fields/README.rst

 - a nice human-readable ``__repr__``,
 - a complete set of comparison methods,
-- and an kwargs-based initializer (that cooperates with your existing one)
+- and a kwargs-based initializer (that cooperates with your existing one)

 *without* writing dull boilerplate code again and again.